17 Things to Look for the Next Time You Watch Office Space

 A sign at the restaurant promotes its “shrimp poppers,” a food name that leaves a lot to the imagination.
 Later, chipper server Brian highlights “pizza shooters” and “extreme fajitas.”
 Whatever a pizza shooter is, it can’t be good.

 Diedrich Bader, who plays everyone’s favorite beer-guzzling neighbor Lawrence, came to his Office Space role with clear inspiration.
 “What I really wanted to look like was somebody who loved the Allman Brothers,” he told The A.V.
-Club.
+Club in 2012.
 Sounds about right.

 Judge based the vengeful staffer, also the focus of several of his animated shorts, on one of his real-life co-workers when he was an engineer.
 Judge asked the man how he was doing, and he responded that he was going to quit his job because his desk had been moved around too many times.

 10. Jennifer Aniston helped the movie get made.

 The cast of Office Space has one instantly recognizable name: Jennifer Aniston, who was by then of course already a superstar for playing Rachel on NBC’s Friends.
 In a reunion for the film, Judge thanked Aniston just for signing on (though he added that she was great in the part), saying, “It helped us put the studio at ease a little bit—at least they had one famous person."

 11. Michael Bolton has embraced the punchlines about him.

 Peter’s co-worker Michael Bolton (played by David Herman) hates the fact that he shares a name with a musician who is, in his words, a “no-talent ass-clown."
 While the real-life Bolton initially seemed peeved about the mockery, he now signs Office Space DVDs for fans.